 In 86 to 96% of cases, ADPKD is caused by mutations in the PKD1 gene on chromosome 16, which codes for the protein polycystin 1; most other cases are caused by mutations in the PKD2 gene on chromosome 4, which codes for polycystin 2.
 A few familial cases are unrelated to either locus.

 Polycystin 1 may regulate tubular epithelial cell adhesion and differentiation; polycystin 2 may function as an ion channel, with mutations causing fluid secretion into cysts.
 Mutations in these proteins may alter the function of renal cilia, which enable tubular cells to sense flow rates.
 A leading hypothesis proposes that tubular cell proliferation and differentiation are linked to flow rate and that ciliary dysfunction may thus lead to cystic transformation.

 Early in the disorder, tubules dilate and slowly fill with glomerular filtrate.
 Eventually, the tubules separate from the functioning nephron and fill with secreted rather than filtered fluid, forming cysts.
-Hemorrhage into cysts may occur, causing hematuria; patients are also at higher risk of acute pyelonephritis and urinary calculi (in 20%).
+Hemorrhage into cysts may occur, causing hematuria.
+Patients are also at higher risk of acute pyelonephritis, cyst infections, and urinary calculi (in 20%).
 Vascular sclerosis and interstitial fibrosis eventually develop via unknown mechanisms and typically affect < 10% of tubules; nonetheless, renal failure develops in about 35 to 45% of patients by age 60.

 Extrarenal manifestations are common: